nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ---
 ### Search recipe with limited ingredients: `only`

-Searches for recipes that can be made with only those ingredients
+This command searches for recipes that can be made with only those ingredients.

 Format: `only INGREDIENT...`
 :bulb: Reminder: One or more ingredients can be provided

 Examples:

-The original recipe book:
+Our initial recipe book:

 <img src="images/AddResult2.png" width=500 height=400>